cloudfoundry/java-buildpack/docs/framework-introscope_agent.md

-# Introscope Agent Framework
+# CA Introscope APM Framework
-The Introscope Agent Framework causes an application to be automatically configured to work with a bound [Introscope service][].  **Note:** This framework is disabled by default.
+The CA Introscope APM Framework causes an application to be automatically configured to work with a bound [Introscope service][].

 <table>
   <tr>